The Simple Dutch Braid

 "Frenching" the Dutch Braid

-Since the simple Dutch Braid doesn't look that different from the Lace Braid, most people don't bother with it, except as a step in learning how to do a full Dutch Braid, which you'll learn here.
+Since the simple Dutch braid doesn't look that different from the Lace Braid, most people don't bother with it, except as a step in learning how to do a full Dutch Braid, which you'll learn now.

 As with the French Braid, you do a couple of turns with the Simple Dutch Braid, and then you start adding hair to the outer strands as you cross them under the center strand.
 As you can see, the simple change of going under instead of over makes a huge difference in the final result.
 Here's a video:

-Remember to keep your knuckles close against the head as you add the hair to the braid!
+Remember to keep your knuckles against the head as you add the hair to the braid!

-Thanks for reading and if you have something nice to say or a good idea or suggestion, feel free to message me on Twitter
+Thanks for reading, and if you have something nice to say or a good idea or suggestion, feel free to write.
+I always love to hear from you!